-When third party information, such as broker quotes or pricing services, is used to measure fair value, then QuadReal management assesses and documents the evidence obtained from the third parties to support the conclusion that such valuations are appropriate.
+When third party information, such as broker quotes or pricing services, is used to measure fair value, QuadReal management assesses and documents the evidence obtained from the third parties to support the conclusion that such valuations are appropriate.
 This includes:

-- verifying that the broker or pricing service is approved by the Fund for use in pricing the relevant type of financial instrument; - understanding how the fair values has been arrived at and the extent to which it represents actual market transactions; - when prices for similar instruments are used to measure fair value, how these prices have been adjusted to reflect the characteristics of the instrument subject to measurement; and - if a number of quotes for the same financial instrument have been obtained, then how fair value has been determined using those quotes.
+- verifying that the broker or pricing service is approved by the Fund for use in pricing the relevant type of financial instrument; - understanding how the fair values have been arrived at and the extent to which it represents actual market transactions; - when prices for similar instruments are used to measure fair value, how these prices have been adjusted to reflect the characteristics of the instrument subject to measurement; and - if a number of quotes for the same financial instrument have been obtained, then how fair value has been determined using those quotes. - (d) Significant unobservable inputs used in measuring value: